Extensions Guide

 <extension domain="org.example.my-domain" version="1.0">

-<!-- Any well-formed XML here -->
+<!-- Arbitrary well-formed child elements can appear here -->

 <custom-element attribute="value">